Accounts Receivable Process: A Guide for SaaS Companies

 Finally, explore automated payment processing and cash application.
 These features streamline payment handling and reconciliation, further enhancing efficiency.
 By automating these key steps, you'll significantly improve your AR process, freeing up your team for more strategic work.

-Measuring Success: Key Metrics for Accounts Receivable
+Measuring AR Success: Key Metrics to Track

 Solid metrics are your compass in the world of accounts receivable, guiding you toward efficient cash flow and a healthy financial outlook.
 For SaaS businesses, where recurring revenue is king, understanding these metrics is especially crucial.
 Let's explore some of the most important ones.

-Days Sales Outstanding (DSO)
+Understanding Days Sales Outstanding (DSO)

 DSO tells you the average time it takes to collect payments after a sale.
 Think of it as a pulse check on your invoicing and collections process.
 A lower DSO is generally better, showing that you're converting sales into cash quickly.